vidartf/jupyterlab_discovery/README.md

 [![Documentation Status](https://readthedocs.org/projects/jupyterlab-discovery/badge/?version=stable)](http://jupyterlab-discovery.readthedocs.io/en/stable/?badge=stable)

-A JupyterLab extension to facilitate the discovery and installation of other extensions
+A JupyterLab extension to facilitate the discovery and installation of other extensions.

+Note: This extension has now been included in the core of JupyterLab!
+To enable it:
+- Go into advanced settings editor.
+- Open the Extension Manager section.
+- Add the entry `"enabled": true`.
+- Save the settings.
+- If prompted whether you are sure, read the warning, and click "Enable" if you're still sure ;)

 ## Prerequisites